GitGorman/weekly-activity-tracker/README.md

 ## Weekly Goal Tracker Plugin for Obsidian
 This is a plugin for [Obsidian](https://obsidian.md) that allows you to add buttons to the status bar that allow you to track of different weekly goals and update them with ease.
 For example you could set a weekly exercise goal.
-The data is stored in the frontmatter of the Monday file of that week.
+The data is stored in the frontmatter of the Monday file of that week, or in the weekly file using the [Periodic Notes plugin](https://github.com/liamcain/obsidian-periodic-notes).
 ## Usage
 ### When the button is closed, it displays an icon, the current value and the goal value